Two decades in software

 How I actually work day-to-day

-I don't write code by hand anymore.
+I rarely write code by hand day to day anymore — I still can when a problem genuinely needs it, it's just no longer where my time goes.
 I direct coding agents — Claude Code on Opus — as the implementation layer, while I own architecture, methodology, and quality.
 This site is itself an example: the entire monorepo, the FastAPI backend with clean-architecture layers and Protocol-based DI, the Next.js frontend with i18n routing and Tailwind v4 design tokens, the Google OAuth flow with signed state and opaque session cookies, the multi-stage Docker builds, the Alembic migrations, the Railway deploys — all of it was directed, not typed.

 What does that mean in practice?
-Twenty years of systems judgment go into designing what should be built.
+Two decades of systems judgment go into designing what should be built.
 Daily agent practice gives the velocity to actually ship it.
 Spec quality becomes the new bottleneck; the discipline transfers from "write correct code" to "write correct specifications and review correct code."

 Earlier work

-Before the biotech engagement I architected and shipped several LLM-powered SaaS MVPs from zero: an AI consultation marketplace (Telegram bot + Flutter app), Contento(an LLM-driven script generator with prompt orchestration), and a Telegram-integrated e-commerce platform with payments, logistics, and warehouse integrations.
-Sole engineer on all of them — design, implementation, integration, release.
+Before the biotech engagement I built several LLM-powered SaaS MVPs from zero as the sole engineer: an AI consultation marketplace (Telegram bot + Flutter app) and Contento(an LLM-driven script generator with prompt orchestration) — design, implementation, integration, release.
+Separately, on contract, I built a Telegram e-commerce app for BOTTEC with payments, logistics, and warehouse integrations.
 Stack: FastAPI + PostgreSQL + Celery backends, Vue/Nuxt frontends, prompt engineering and LLM integration end-to-end.

 I also built an AI-augmented multi-strategy trading system in Python + Docker — backtested across 53 crypto pairs over three years, with walk-forward adaptive strategies and per-asset trend filters.